yosebyte/nodepass/README.md

    - Signal is terminated with a newline character for proper parsing

 2. **Signal Transmission**:
-   - Server writes signals to the TLS tunnel connection
+   - Server writes signals to the TCP tunnel connection
    - Uses a mutex to prevent concurrent writes to the tunnel

 3. **Signal Reception**: